Cognitive-Neuroscience-Neurotechnology/ibc_latent/README.md

 ## Project Structure

 ```
 GLM                                # Creating beta maps for each subject and task condition/contrast
 ├── src
 │   ├── config.py                  # Defines the directories.
 │   ├── GLM_pipeline.py            # Main logic for the GLM pipeline.
 │   └── tasks_contrasts.py         # Dictionary of tasks and their corresponding conditions -> contrasts.
 ├── README.md
 └── requirements.txt               # Project dependencies
-RSA                          # !!
-This folder will be added later to build latent representations.
+RSA                                # Representational Similarity Analysis
 ├── src
 │   ├── config.py                  # Defines the directories.
+│   └── tasks_contrasts.py         # Dictionary of task contrasts that were chosen to be used for RSA
+├── data_descriptor_contrasts.pdf  # Descriptor of methods used in contrast calculations (from Ebrains, Thirion 2024)
-├── README.md
+└── README.md
 common_task_sessions.csv           # Contain for each subject an overview about in which sessions (+ how often) each task was done.
 First_GLM.ipynb                    # Jupyter notebook to explore GLM outputs (tasks, design matrix,...)
 ```